 Also, the concepts in this article about New Year’s Resolutions will apply to your word of the year as well.

-This will be my first year officially giving myself a word of the year for the coming year.
-Looking back, if I had to assign a word to each of the years for the past three years, they would be:
+Looking back, if I had to assign a word to each of the years for the past few years (in retrospect), they would be:

 - 2017- Birth